-If you can live without a garage, this may be the least expensive way to add living space.
+If you can live without a garage, ADU garage conversion may be the least expensive way to add living space.
 Converting garage to accessory dwelling unit requires permits.
 Costs to convert your garage to ADU will start at $90,000.
 Less if you can DIY.
 In any case, read on to avoid common mistakes.

 TLDR of garage conversion advantages over a newly built ADU (both add space and increase property value):

-There are many reasons you might want to convert your garage into an ADU.
+There are many reasons you might want to opt for ADU garage conversion.
 Perhaps you need the extra space for a home office or guest room.
 Maybe you want to rent it out to generate some extra income.
 Or perhaps you just want to add value to your home.

 Whatever your reason, there are many benefits to converting your garage into an ADU.